-- 4.1 Designated Safeguarding Lead (and deputies): - The DSL will take lead responsibility for safeguarding with the support of the Deputy DSLs. - Be available during term time for staff to discuss any safeguarding concerns. - Lead on referrals to local authority children's social care, the Channel Programme where there is a radicalisation concern, the DBS where relevant in relation to allegations of abuse made against staff, and where a crime has been committed to the Police as required with reference to the guidance NPCC-When to call the police. - Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners and share information with them as required. - Liaise with the Headteacher to keep them informed of issues, especially police investigations and ongoing enquiries under section 47 of the Children Act 1989. - Liaise with the case manager as required and the LADO for child protection concerns in cases which concern a staff member. - Liaise with relevant staff in school, e.g., SENCO, Senior Mental Health Lead, attendance lead, online safety providers etc. - Promote engagement with parents and/or carers in safeguarding and promoting the welfare of children. - Take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues of students and through identifying the impact these may have on attendance, engagement and achievement at school. - Work with staff to ensure that the school knows the cohort of children who have or have had a social worker, their academic progress and attainment and maintain high aspirations for this cohort and support staff to enable these students to meet their potential. - Ensure records are kept in line with good record-keeping practice as outlined in the latest Keeping Children Safe in Education.
+- 4.1 Designated Safeguarding Lead (and deputies): - The DSL will take lead responsibility for safeguarding with the support of the Deputy DSLs. - Be available during term time for staff to discuss any safeguarding concerns. - Lead on referrals to local authority children's social care, the Channel Programme where there is a radicalisation concern, the DBS where relevant in relation to allegations of abuse made against staff, and where a crime has been committed to the Police as required with reference to the guidance NPCC- When to call the police. - Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners and share information with them as required. - Liaise with the Headteacher to keep them informed of issues, especially police investigations and ongoing enquiries under section 47 of the Children Act 1989. - Liaise with the case manager as required and the LADO for child protection concerns in cases which concern a staff member. - Liaise with relevant staff in school, e.g., SENCO, Senior Mental Health Lead, attendance lead, online safety providers etc. - Promote engagement with parents and/or carers in safeguarding and promoting the welfare of children.

-- Ensure CP files are transferred to new schools within five days, ensuring safe transit and confirmation of receipt. - Ensure that this policy and safeguarding procedures are accessible to all new and existing staff, that this is reviewed at least annually and is available publicly. - Liaise with local safeguarding partners to ensure that staff are aware of any training opportunities and the latest local policies. - Update training every two years covering the content outlined in KCSIE and ensure any Deputy DSLs also renew this training. - Update own knowledge and skills at least annually. - Work to understand the views of students and encourage a culture of listening to students. - Hold and share information in line with Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and the guidance around information sharing in KCSIE. - Adopt a sensible reasonable force policy which outlines the procedures we follow.
+- Take lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues of students and through identifying the impact these may have on attendance, engagement and achievement at school. - Work with staff to ensure that the school knows the cohort of children who have or have had a social worker, their academic progress and attainment and maintain high aspirations for this cohort and support staff to enable these students to meet their potential. - Ensure records are kept in line with good record-keeping practice as outlined in the latest Keeping Children Safe in Education. - Ensure CP files are transferred to new schools within five days, ensuring safe transit and confirmation of receipt. - Ensure that this policy and safeguarding procedures are accessible to all new and existing staff, that this is reviewed at least annually and is available publicly. - Liaise with local safeguarding partners to ensure that staff are aware of any training opportunities and the latest local policies. - Update training every two years covering the content outlined in KCSIE and ensure any Deputy DSLs also renew this training. - Update own knowledge and skills at least annually. - Work to understand the views of students and encourage a culture of listening to students. - Hold and share information in line with Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and the guidance around information sharing in KCSIE. - Adopt a sensible reasonable force policy which outlines the procedures we follow.

-5.2 Governing body
+5.2 The Board of Trustees

-- Review and approve this policy at each review period and hold the headteacher to account over its implementation. - Appoint a safeguarding governor to oversee safeguarding compliance and the effectiveness of this policy. - Read and understand Keeping Children Safe in Education, and review this guidance at least annually. - Engage with safeguarding training, including training at induction, that equips the governing body with the skills to provide strategic challenge in relation to safeguarding. - Review the filtering and monitoring system and processes to ensure compliance with Keeping Children Safe in Education.
+- Review and approve this policy at each review and hold the headteacher to account over its implementation. - Appoint a safeguarding governor to oversee safeguarding compliance and the effectiveness of this policy. - Read and understand Keeping Children Safe in Education and review this guidance at least annually. - Engage with safeguarding training, including training at induction, that equips the governing body with the skills to provide strategic challenge in relation to safeguarding. - Be aware of the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) that places duties on organisations and individuals to process personal information fairly and lawfully and to keep information they hold safe and secure.
+In addition, adhere to the ICO guidance, which includes information about the obligations and how to comply with these. - Review the filtering and monitoring system and processes to ensure compliance with Keeping Children Safe in Education.